DevStuffzz/ExpressRTX/README.md

 ### Disclaimer
 This Project was build on top of <a href="https://hazelengine.com/">Hazel</a> using the <a href="https://github.com/TheCherno/Walnut">Walnut</a> framework.
-We are also folling along The Chernos <a href="https://github.com/TheCherno/RayTracing">tutorial</a>, but are also adding our own features.
+We are also following along The Chernos <a href="https://github.com/TheCherno/RayTracing">tutorial</a>, but are also adding our own features.